 Career Information for Graduates

 Individuals who complete an online cooking course are eligible to enter the culinary field as a cook, catering manager, banquet manager or baker.
-The U.S. Bureau of Labor Statistics (BLS) reported that the median annual salary for chefs and head cooks as of May 2014 was $41,610.
-This field is expected to grow in employment opportunities by five percent in the 2012-2022 decade.
+The U.S. Bureau of Labor Statistics (BLS) reported that the median annual salary for chefs and head cooks as of May 2018 was $48,460.
+This field is expected to grow in employment opportunities by 11% in the 2018-2028 decade.

 Certification and Continuing Education Information